LanceMcCarthy/UwpProjects/README.md

 # UwpProjects <img src="https://lance.visualstudio.com/DefaultCollection/_apis/public/build/definitions/99c7351f-17fc-47b4-9314-f259e58e77eb/2/badge" alt="Build status" />
-A set of UWP controls and utilities (I will add more over time)
+A set of UWP controls and utilities that I have built and used as a Windows dev.
+I will continue to add to this from my personal colleciton of do-dads and bobbles and as a I build new ones.

 ##Contents